 On May 20, 2005, the IRS issued Rev. Proc.
 2005-32, which updates procedures for reopening closed examinations under §7605(b) and describes when a case is deemed closed after examination.
-It also provides a nonexclusive list of contacts and actions by the IRS that are not considered examinations, inspections, or reopenings of closed cases; explains when a closed case may be reopened to make an adjustment unfavorable to the taxpayer; and the approval process required to reopen a closed examination.
+It also provides a nonexclusive list of contacts and actions by the IRS that are not considered examinations, inspections, or reopening a closed court case; explains when a closed case may be reopened to make an adjustment unfavorable to the taxpayer, and the approval process required to reopen a closed examination.
 This revenue procedure modifies and supersedes Rev. Proc.
 94-68 and is effective May 20, 2005.

 An agreed case is considered closed after examination when the IRS sends written notification to the taxpayer of adjustments to the taxpayer’s liability or acceptance of the taxpayer’s tax return or exempt status without change.
 In a fully agreed case where the IRS and taxpayer enter into a closing agreement, the case is not closed until the closing agreement is signed by an appropriate IRS official.

 The revenue procedure provides four definitions for when an unagreed case is considered closed after examination.
 In the case of an unagreed income, estate, gift or chapters 41 through 44 excise tax case, or worker classification or plan qualification case subject to section 7436 or section 7476, it will be deemed closed when the period for filing a petition with the U.S. Tax Court expires with no petition filed.
 An unagreed TEFRA partnership case is considered closed when the time to bring an action in the U.S. Tax Court, a district court, or the U.S. Court of Federal Claims with respect to a Notice of Final Partnership Administrative Adjustment expires with no action filed.